 I know the past months have felt like years and hope has been running low for a timely COVID vaccine.
-But I’ve got good news, it looks like the finish line might be a bit closer than we thought… Of the many competing pharmaceutical companies in the race to create a vaccine, BioNTech/Pfizer and Moderna have emerged as leaders, and the two pharma brands recently released promising initial Phase 3 trial results, with a SWOT analysis in healthcare one of the few things standing between approval and getting the shot into arms.
+However, BioNTech/Pfizer and Moderna have emerged as leaders in the vaccine race; the two pharma brands recently released promising initial Phase 3 trial results, with a SWOT analysis in healthcare one of the few things standing between approval and getting the shot into arms.

 But with similar techniques and outcomes, we wanted to know what really separates the two competing vaccines, and how each are being marketed.

 To find out, we ran some competitor analysis comparing information and results released in press releases for both Pfizer and Moderna.
-While these are only preliminary results – as we await a comprehensive clinical study – text analysis and competitor tracking can give us a glimpse into what’s to come.
+While these are only preliminary results – as we await a comprehensive clinical study – text analysis and competitor tracking using Relative Health can give us a glimpse into what’s to come.

 Let’s start with the similarities

 Both BioNTech/Pfizer and Moderna are telling us that their vaccines seem to work pretty darn well.
 Pfizer reported its vaccine is over 90% effective, and Moderna announced a rate of 94.5%.
 While exact percentages are slightly different, both Pfizer and Moderna were equally as likely to claim efficacy.
 The word ‘efficacy’ made up .2% of the words used by each company.

-While that might sound small, remember there are over 171,000 words in the english language.
-For ‘efficacy’ to appear .2% of the time is pretty significant.
+While that might sound small, remember there are over 171,000 words in the English language.
+‘Efficacy’ appearing .2% of the time is pretty significant.
 However, this SWOT analysis in healthcare example went deeper than just the similarities.

 BioNTech and Pfizer